k3karthic/terraform__wkd/README.md

 # Terraform - Host a Web Key Directory (WKD)
-A [Terraform](https://www.terraform.io/) script to host a [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD) to serve an OpenPGP public key at `https://openpgpkey.<domain.name>` using the [WKD Advanced Setup](https://keyoxide.org/guides/web-key-directory#the-advanced-setup).
+A [Terraform](https://www.terraform.io/) script to host a [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD) to serve an [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) public key at `https://openpgpkey.<domain.name>` using the [WKD Advanced Setup](https://keyoxide.org/guides/web-key-directory#the-advanced-setup).

-The public key is stored in an S3 bucket and served from a CloudFront distribution.
-CORS is enabled to allow [Keyoxide](https://keyoxide.org/) to encrypt messages using the public key and verify signatures created by the private key.
+The public key is stored in an [Amazon S3](https://aws.amazon.com/s3/) bucket and served from an [Amazon CloudFront](https://aws.amazon.com/cloudfront/) distribution.
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is enabled to allow [Keyoxide](https://keyoxide.org/) to encrypt messages using the public key and verify signatures created by the private key.

 ## Configuration